mpaguilar/msa-toy/DOCSTRINGS.md

 Execute a tool by name.

 Args:
-    tool_name: Name of the tool to execute
+    tool_name: Name of the tool to execute.
-    query: Query/input for the tool
+    query: Query/input for the tool.
-    tools: Dictionary of available tools mapped by name
+    tools: Dictionary of available tools mapped by name.

 Returns:
-    ToolResponse containing the tool's response, including content and metadata
+    ToolResponse containing the tool's response, including content and metadata.

 Notes:
     1. Check if the tool_name exists in the tools dictionary.